Frequently Asked Questions

 A. No. Though the same persons may nominate you or write letters of support on your behalf, they must submit new letters.
 This ensures that your nominator and letter-writers continue to support your candidacy for a Sloan Research Fellowship.

 A: Yes.
 No more than three candidates may be nominated from any one department.
-There is no limit to the number of nominations per university.
+Additionally, no more than three candidates may be nominated for any given Sloan Research Fellowships field.

 A: No, though no more than three individuals may be nominated from any one department.
 NOTE: Anyone nominating more than one candidate may be asked to rank these candidates at a later stage in the selection process.